MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwinappex-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se ha esito positivo.
-FALSE in caso contrario.
+TRUE in caso di esito positivo, FALSE in caso contrario.

 ### <a name="remarks"></a>Note